joshuasarmiento/RecipeAPI/README.md

 # Recipe API (VUE JS / FIREBASE / TAILWINDCSS)

-## Notes

-- A web application that consumes data coming from https://www.edamam.com/  API.
-- Read the documentation for the API nutrition analysis, food database, and recipe search API.

 ## Features

 - Signup and Login Page. - users will be able to sign up and log in to the application and access other features.